Remedy Plan targets cancer stem cells that are involved in tumor growth, spread, and resistance to chemotherapy.

 Cancer stem cells are responsible for the spread of cancer cells throughout the body, the growth of tumors, cancer’s resistance to chemotherapy, and the recurrence of tumors after treatment or surgical removal.
 Because current treatments do not target the cancer stem cell population, they frequently lead to the rise of resistant tumors and continued cancer spread.

 Cancer stem cells are dangerous because of their embryonic-like properties, which are associated with:

 - Highly metastatic disease

 Remedy Plan's approach is different from traditional cancer therapies

 Remedy Plan is developing drugs that target cancer stem cells to inhibit tumor growth and proliferation.
 With our proprietary drug screening platform, we are able to quickly screen and identify panels of drug candidates that disrupt cancer stem cells.

 Remedy Plan’s drugs will be much more effective than traditional treatments in decreasing tumor growth, prolonging life, and preventing metastasis and recurrence.
-And because the reactivation of embryonic-like properties is a characteristic shared by many kinds of tumors, cancer containment therapy is expected to be effective on many different types of cancer, including cancer of the colon, stomach, prostate, testicles, and breast.
+And because the reactivation of embryonic-like properties is a characteristic shared by many kinds of tumors, cancer containment therapy is expected to be effective on many different types of cancer, including cancer of the colon, stomach, prostate, testicles, breast, and blood.